a-random-lemurian/meow-protocol/README.md

 | 1 | Calico |
 | 2 | White |
 | 3 | Siamese |

+#### Other animals
+If the Animal type field is set to 127, the breed value MUST be the Pokédex number of the animal meowing, indexed at one.
+A breed value of zero MUST be interpreted as the breed not being known.

 #### Human
 If the animal type is set to any form of human, the breed field MUST be filled with NUL bytes.